This is Very Bad Idea.

 I am reflecting back on this ultra as I turn around and head the Philadelphia Art Museum.
 I had been struggling and grappling with my ‘why’.
 Why do I run?
 Why do I workout this often?
 Why am I insane and really enjoyed the marathon?
 Why do I do this to myself?
 What is motivation?
 Why can’t I just watch all the Netflix constantly?
 I do not think I will ever fully answer that question, for now I find something.

-When I started this virtual ultra, that only exists because of a pandemic, I wanted to run entirely too much in short time frame to forget we were in a pandemic.
-I started off this for lack of a better term, race, to run away from the world for a bit.
-To take a moment to attempt to have the insanity of an ultra outweigh the insanity of the real world.
+When I started this virtual ultra, that only exists because of a pandemic, my real goal was to forget we were in a pandemic.
+I started off this for lack of a better term, ‘race,’ to run away from the real world for a bit.
+To take a moment to attempt to have the insanity of an ultra outweigh the disaster movie of the real world at the moment.
 In this regard I failed.
 I found myself embracing the moment before me.

 Running allows me to test myself in situations that I would NEVER be able to be in this modern world.
 30 miles in 21 hours?!
 Who does that?
 Running, life, and most of all our own mind places hurdles and challenges in front of us, that we have to find ways to conquer them.
 Running allows me to run the same route three different times, and see three very different versions of the same world.

-While my life pre-quarantine was just a mad rush to the next stop with little to no thought of being present, in that moment.
-Always looking to the future, my watch, and iphone, never present.
+While my life pre-quarantine was just a mad rush to the next stop with little to no thought of being present in that moment.
+Always looking to the future, or my watch, or of course my iphone.
+Never present.
 Running and fitness do not allow you to speed up and take short cuts.
 You cannot text fitness that you are going to be 5 minutes late, (Which drives me INSANE.
-I hate being late.)
+I hate being late, but seemingly always am.)

 Running forces me to build a plan slowly and steadily over time, to achieve a larger goal.
 I chop a bit of wood and carry some water every day to improve just that a fraction more.
 Add a layer each day, no matter how small or large it is.